arikchakma/workflows/readme.md

 <div align="center">
   <h2>Workflows</h2>
-  <p>Reusable GitHub Actions workflows for publishing packages with PNPM and Bun.</p>
+  <p>A collection of reusable GitHub Actions workflows for JavaScript and TypeScript projects.</p>
 </div>

 ### What Does It Do?

-**Workflows** provides a collection of reusable GitHub Actions for releasing and publishing JavaScript/TypeScript packages.
-It supports both PNPM and Bun package managers, with options to publish to NPM or GitHub Packages registry.
+**Workflows** provides standardized CI/CD workflows that you can plug into any JavaScript or TypeScript repository.

 ```yaml
 name: Release